Problem

 Information Design / Inclusive Design / Social Design

-Focusing on accessibility over disability to foster inclusivity.
+Focusing on accessibility over disability to foster inclusivity

 As the world is rethinking the wheelchair accessibility symbol, a joint initiative by the International Union of Architects and Rehabilitation International launched a competition to redesign the International Accessibility Symbol.